 Shock, guilt, shame, confusion, and anger are just some of the conflicting feelings.

-Recovering from a suicide attempt can be mentally and physically challenging for both the person who tried to take their life and the people supporting them during that period.
+Suicide attempt recovering from the aftermath of a suicide attempt can be mentally and physically challenging for both the person who tried to take their own life and the people supporting them during that period.